 I wonder what my mother would say if she knew I was hearing voices in my head?
 I wonder if she would feel like I was a failure?
 Sometimes such things are almost unavoidable.
 But I don’t believe I am the only one to whom this happens.

-When I awoke this morning I remember having asked the Lord for the strength and endurance I might need in the future to be able to take proper care of my wife as her health declined.
-And a voice in my head told me that it would be sufficient for me to build up the stamina I will need as the situations required it.
-There was no need for developing it beforehand.
+When I awoke this morning I remember having asked the Lord for the strength and endurance I might need in the future to be able to take proper care of my wife when she gets older as her health declines.
+And a voice in my head told me that it will be sufficient for me to build up the stamina I will need as the situations require it.
+There is no need for developing it beforehand.
 I felt a peace settle over me.

 Sometimes when I sit down to write an article I stare at the blank screen and wonder what I am going to say about a particular subject, when suddenly the beginnings of a sentence comes into my mind.
 It is like someone is giving a sort of dictation.
 All I have is just the first couple of words.
 It is not my voice.
 I have come to recognize it as another person’s thoughts coming into my head.
 Once I start to type those first few words, the rest of the sentence follows, and before long I have an entire article in front of me.
 The interesting thing is that once I have written the article I don’t remember what I wrote.
 I know I put the words on paper, but I don’t remember the contents until I go back and read it.
 I recognize the words, but I don’t remember saying those things.

 I have found that when I need to give a blessing, once I get past the parts where I have said what needs to be said, and I need to think of something to say that will be the actual healing or uplifting part of the blessing, that old, familiar voice comes into my head again, and the words begin to flow.
 There are times when I balk at what I am told to say, but when I resist, I become stupefied.
 I just stand there confused until I agree to say what I was told to say then the words begin to flow again.